BASICS EVERY TOURIST SHOULD KNOW ABOUT HEALTHCARE IN THAILAND

 While public hospitals are generally cheaper than private hospitals when considering healthcare in Thailand, the private ones are still the better option.
 Public hospitals tend to have long waiting lists and occasionally are lacking the latest medical infrastructure and equipment.
 If you still wish to go to a public hospital, make sure it is one in a large city center like Bangkok, which will increase the likelihood of receiving better medical care.
 Rural areas are usually lacking in quality, staff and medical facilities.

 Emergency Insurance Helps

-Thailand does not often use ambulances when an emergency happens, especially in big cities where the healthcare is better.
+Thailand does not often use ambulances during an emergency, especially in big cities where the healthcare is better.
 This is because traffic is an issue and as a result, public organizations volunteer to take people to hospitals when there is an emergency.
-It is a good idea to invest in some insurance in the event of an emergency like this, as you may need to pay for an unexpected taxi fee or medical procedure whilst there that you did not budget for.
+It is a good idea to invest in some insurance in the event of an emergency like this, as you may need to pay for an unexpected taxi fee or medical procedure whilst there that wasn’t in your budget.

 Hazards to Be Aware Of

 While healthcare in Thailand is of excellent standards, there are a few health hazards to be aware of while you visit.